imacrayon/alpine-ajax/docs/reference.md

 ## x-focus

 Add `x-focus` to a form or link to control keyboard focus after an AJAX request has completed.
-The `x-focus` attribute accepts an element ID that will be focused.
-Consider this editable email address, we'll assume that clicking the "Edit" link will load a form to change the email:
+The `x-focus` attribute accepts an element `id` that will be focused.
+Consider the following markup, we'll assume that clicking the "Edit" link will load a form to change the listed email address:

 ```html
 <div x-target id="contact_1">